ChaoLiou/Career/ltc-1412-1802/README.md

 - headless browser ui testing with Casperjs

 ### data transfer system
+- same pattern for every type
+- clearly debugging and easy to implement new one
 ```
  __________________________________________
 |Offical / Source Site released new package|